Man and Nature: Relationship Therapy Report

 SDB

-wtf are you doing here
+What are you doing here?

 According to a recent survey, 90% of the Dutch population believe that humans are responsible for climate change, and 72% believe that humanity must take action to address it.
-It has become a question of empowering the agency of a civil society that is demanding change.
+It has become a question of empowering the agency of a civil society which is demanding change.

 SDB

-go another way
+Go another way

-The quality of our solutions depends on how well we are able to talk about this together.
-It depends on how well we can facilitate multiple perspectives, grounded in knowledge and respect, and how this can enable us to better understand our motivations and the stories behind our assertions.
+Entitlement, alas, is headstrong by nature and requires a form of cognitive rebellion to escape its entrenched resistance to change.
+The quality of our solutions will depend on how well we are able to talk about this together.
+On how well we can hear different perspectives, grounded in knowledge and respect, to better understand our motivations, our doctrines, and the stories behind our assertions.

-by Steen Bentall
+By Steen Bentall

 References